Sarajevo: Film explores sniper allegations – DW – 10/24/2022

 Backlash from Bosnian Serb media

-According to the Balkan Investigative Reporting Network (BIRN), Veljko Lazic, the president of the Republika Srpska Organization of Families of Captured or Killed Fighters and Missing Civilians, described the claims made in Zupanic's documentary as "an absolute and heinous lie" and called the film an "insult to Republika Srpska, its army and the Serb victims of the war."
+According to the Balkan Investigative Reporting Network (BIRN), Veljko Lazic — president of an organization for Srpska families of captured or killed fighters and missing civilians — described the claims made in Zupanic's documentary as "an absolute and heinous lie" and called the film an "insult to Republika Srpska, its army and the Serb victims of the war."

 Bosnian source went on the record